George Watson (scholar): Politics and views

 Watson was an active member of the Liberal Party, and he was a member of Liberal Party co-ownership committee from 1951 to 1957.
 He stood in Cheltenham in the 1959 United Kingdom general election.
 In the 1979 European Parliament election in the United Kingdom, he fought the Leicester European Parliament constituency.
 He was senior treasurer of the Cambridge University Liberal Club from 1978 to 1992.
 In his will, Watson left £950,000 to the Liberal Democrats and the painting Rocky Landscape with Saint John the Baptist by Joos de Momper to the National Gallery, London.

 Watson contributed to Encounter, a Cold-War intellectual journal, and published material arguing that Adolf Hitler was a Marxist and that socialism promoted genocide.
-He was featured in the film The Soviet Story in 2008, where he argued that Karl Marx was responsible for coming up with the idea of genocide.
-For this, he was criticised by Ivars Ījabs and Robert Grant, who argue that Watson's views are based on mistranslation and distortion reflecting his ideological bias.
+He was featured in the 2008 documentary film The Soviet Story where he argued that Karl Marx was responsible for coming up with the idea of genocide.
+For this, he was criticised by Latvian political scientist and cultural commentator Ivars Ijabs and Robert Grant, who argue that Watson's views are based on mistranslation and distortion reflecting his ideological bias.
 The translation of Völkerabfälle as "racial trash" lay at the centre of this, with defenders of Marx and Friedrich Engels saying that a proper translation would be "residual fragments of peoples".
+Also Watson translated "Revolutionären weltsturm" to "revolutionary holocaust", which was controversial.

 In the Lost Literature of Socialism (1998), Watson cited an 1849 article written by Engels called "The Hungarian Struggle" and published in Marx's journal Neue Rheinische Zeitung, stating that the writings of Engels and others show that "the Marxist theory of history required and demanded genocide for reasons implicit in its claim that feudalism, which in advanced nations was already giving place to capitalism, must in its turn be superseded by socialism.
 Entire nations would be left behind after a workers' revolution, feudal remnants in a socialist age, and since they could not advance two steps at a time, they would have to be killed.
 They were racial trash, as Engels called them, and fit only for the dung-heap of history."
 Watson's claims have been criticised by Robert Grant for "dubious" evidence, arguing that "what Marx and Engels are calling for is ... at the very least a kind of cultural genocide; but it is not obvious, at least from Watson's citations, that actual mass killing, rather than (to use their phraseology) mere 'absorption' or 'assimilation', is in question."
 Talking about Engels' 1849 article and citing Watson's book, historian Andrzej Walicki wrote: "It is difficult to deny that this was an outright call for genocide."

-In the 2008 documentary film The Soviet Story, Watson stated at minute 16:37 that Engels is "the ancestor of the modern political genocide."
-While confirming the use of the term Völkerabfälle in Marx's daily newspaper to describe several small European ethnic groups, Latvian political scientist and cultural commentator Ivars Ijabs responded: "To present Karl Marx as the 'progenitor of modern genocide' is simply to lie."
+In the film The Soviet Story, Watson stated at minute 16:37 that Engels is "the ancestor of the modern political genocide."
+While confirming the use of the term Völkerabfälle in Marx's daily newspaper to describe several small European ethnic groups, Ivars Ijabs responded: "To present Karl Marx as the 'progenitor of modern genocide' is simply to lie."